 Madeliene Hernandez, Ron Russell Middle School, email@example.com, 503-256-6514

 Amanda Wolff, Floyd Light Middle School, firstname.lastname@example.org,

-Puentes (Bridges): El Programa Hispano collaborates with Multnomah County school districts, the City of Portland, and All Hands Raised to target academic priority Latino students to give them the support they need to start high school on the right track.
+Puentes: El Programa Hispano collaborates with Multnomah County school districts, the City of Portland, and All Hands Raised to target academic priority Latino students with the support they need to start high school on the right track.
 Puentes students making the transition from middle to high school learn academic and life skills, develop positive and supportive relationships with school staff and peers, and connect with resources for postsecondary education and training during a four week summer program.